frob/frob.github.com/content/posts/2016-03-28-simplify-drupal-8-field-value-calls.md

 ## Simplify

-Now that we are past all that, let us see how we can improve upon that getter snippit.
+Now that we are past all that, let us see how we can improve upon that getter snippet.

 ### use